Automating-GIS-processes/FEC/_sources/Day3-arcpy-overview.rst.txt

  - Create a simple user interface using ArcGIS ToolBox.

- - Run ArcGIS-tools tools from Python using the ArcPy-module.
+ - Run ArcGIS-tools from Python using the ArcPy-module.

  - Find and know how to read the ArcPy documentation online.

-Task: Processing species distribution data
+Case: Processing species distribution data
 --------------------------------------------

 Source data for the ArcPy-exercise has been downloaded from the `IUCN Red List of Threatened Species website <http://www.iucnredlist.org/>`_.